-Service Animal Certification
+Service Animal Certification Registration

-FACT: By certifying and registering your dog with National Service Animal Registry, we'll make sure you have all the documentation, visible identification, and service animal patches you need to avoid nearly all questions and confrontations.
+FACT: By registering your dog with National Service Animal Registry, we'll make sure you have all the documentation, visible identification, and service animal patches you need to avoid nearly all questions and confrontations.

 Living with a disability is hard enough without the embarrassment and frustration of having to fight for your rights to enter a store, restaurant or motel with your service animal.
 Let NSAR make your daily life a little easier.
 Register your Service Dog today!